tellgreenpo/BE_GRAPHES/README.md

 # Encountered Problems

-BinaryHeap remove method ==> deleting element from the list created an index problem while running Dijkstra
+1. BinaryHeap remove method ==> deleting element from the list created an index problem while running Dijkstra

-Dijkstra implementation ==> adding Labels in the same order as Nodes in order to access the correct one easily
+2. Dijkstra implementation ==> adding Labels in the same order as Nodes in order to access the correct one easily

-Dijkstra implementation ==> Separing the init method from the main in order to be able to override it for A*
+3. Dijkstra implementation ==> Separing the init method from the main in order to be able to override it for A*

-A* implementation ==> Problem with changing type, explored creating and hidding attributes to force them to LabelStar class
+4. A* implementation ==> Problem with changing type, explored creating and hidding attributes to force them to LabelStar class

-A* implementation ==> Changed all ArrayList to simple array because it caused problems
+5. A* implementation ==> Changed all ArrayList to simple array because it caused problems

-A* implementation ==> At run time the algorithm explores nodes in a weird pattern and create very long paths
+6. A* implementation ==> At run time the algorithm explores nodes in a weird pattern and create very long paths

-A* implementation ==> Modified constructor in order to be able to switch the modes but created a problem because the cost of origin was not 0
+7. A* implementation ==> Modified constructor in order to be able to switch the modes but created a problem because the cost of origin was not 0

+8. JUnit tests creation ==>